sriz99/sriz99/README.md

 ## 🧠 About Me

-Autonomous Systems Engineer specializing in **computer vision and 3D scene understanding for autonomous driving**, based in Germany.
-Recent **M.Eng. graduate in Automotive Systems from Hochschule Esslingen** with hands-on experience at **Daimler Truck AG (Master Thesis: Ground Truth Generation for Voxel-Based 3D Occupancy Prediction using Multi-LiDAR Truck Data)** and **Institute for Intelligent Systems**.
-Developed perception pipelines including VLM optimization for traffic light/sign recognition (+15% accuracy in CARLA), camera-based localization/tracking, and KITTI YOLOv8 detection system.
-Good Knowledge in Python, PyTorch, Numpy, Pandas, Docker, and CARLA; experience in model training, dataset curation, and geometry-aware perception for scalable AD pipelines.
-Committed to advancing perception algorithms, real-time autonomous systems, and robust AI solutions for intelligent mobility applications.
-Seeking **Computer Vision / Perception Engineer** roles to advance autonomous vehicle technologies.
+Autonomous Systems Engineer focused on **computer vision and 3D scene understanding for intelligent mobility**.

+I recently completed my **M.Eng. in Automotive Systems at Hochschule Esslingen**, where I worked on perception and geometry-aware modeling for autonomous driving.
+During my **Master’s thesis at Daimler Truck AG**, I developed a ground-truth generation pipeline for voxel-based 3D occupancy prediction using multi-LiDAR truck data, enabling scalable 3D scene representation for perception models.

+My work spans **camera-based localization and tracking, visual-inertial SLAM, and object detection (YOLOv8 on KITTI)**.
+I also explored Vision-Language Model optimization for traffic light and sign recognition, achieving a **15%** improvement in CARLA simulations.

+I enjoy building structured ML pipelines—from dataset curation and representation design to model training and evaluation—using Python and PyTorch.
+My interests lie in robust 3D perception, multi-sensor fusion, and real-time AI systems for autonomous platforms.

+Currently exploring opportunities in **Computer Vision and Perception Engineering** to advance scalable and reliable autonomous systems.

 ---
 ## ⭐ Project Highlights